 Ether (ETH) is the native cryptocurrency of Ethereum.
 The purpose of ETH is to allow for a market for computation.
 Such a market provides an economic incentive for participants to verify and execute transaction requests and provide computational resources to the network.

 Any participant who broadcasts a transaction request must also offer some amount of ETH to the network as a bounty.
 The network will award this bounty to whoever eventually does the work of verifying the transaction, executing it, committing it to the blockchain, and broadcasting it to the network.

-ETH is also used to provide crypto-economic security to the network in three main ways: 1) it is used as a means to reward validators who propose blocks or call out dishonest behavior by other validators; 2) It is staked by validators, acting as collateral against dishonest behavior—if validators attempt to misbehave their ETH can be destroyed; 3) it is used to weight 'votes' for newly proposed blocks, feeding into the fork-choice part of the consensus mechanism.
+ETH is also used to provide crypto-economic security to the network in three main ways: 1) it is used as a means to reward validators who propose blocks or call out dishonest behavior by other validators; 2) It is staked by validators, acting as collateral against dishonest behavior—if validators attempt to misbehave their ETH can be destroyed; 3) it is used to weigh 'votes' for newly proposed blocks, feeding into the fork-choice part of the consensus mechanism.

 In practice, participants don't write new code every time they want to request a computation on the EVM.
 Rather, application developers upload programs (reusable snippets of code) into EVM state, and users make requests to execute these code snippets with varying parameters.
 We call the programs uploaded to and executed by the network smart contracts.

 At a very basic level, you can think of a smart contract like a sort of vending machine: a script that, when called with certain parameters, performs some actions or computation if certain conditions are satisfied.
 For example, a simple vendor smart contract could create and assign ownership of a digital asset if the caller sends ETH to a specific recipient.

 Any developer can create a smart contract and make it public to the network, using the blockchain as its data layer, for a fee paid to the network.
 Any user can then call the smart contract to execute its code, again for a fee paid to the network.